 Kevin Keating was made Partner in 2020, having joined the firm in 2011.
 He currently serves as Chief Operating Officer, managing the firm’s contracts, hiring and other strategic business operations.
 Mr. Keating has 20 years of professional experience on project types ranging from condominium buildings and private residences to major infrastructure and public works projects.
 While at Selldorf he served as Project Manager for the design and construction 42 Crosby Street, a condominium building in SoHo, the construction of the Sunset Park Material Recovery Facility and led the design of a new $500 million CSO facility in Gowanus, Brooklyn.
 Prior to joining the firm, he worked with SOM.
 A native of New York City, Mr. Keating earned his Bachelor of Architecture degree from the New York Institute of Technology School of Architecture and Design and has received a Certificate in the business program at Columbia University’s School of Professional Studies.

 Oliver Link joined Selldorf Architects in 2011 and was made Partner in 2020.
-He is currently Partner-in-Charge of One Domino Square, a ground-up residential project spanning 700,000 sf between two skyscrapers as part of Two Trees Management’s development on the Brooklyn Waterfront.
-Mr. Link is the Project Manager on the expansion and enhancement of The Frick Collection, and has recently led the completion of an Entertainment Company’s Headquarters in New York, a 42,000 sf project across five-stories offering an inspiring environment for creative interactions and a destination for industry talent.
+He is currently serving as Principal-in-Charge on the expansion and enhancement of The Frick Collection.
+Mr. Link is also the Principal-in-Charge of One Domino Square, a ground-up residential project spanning 700,000 sf between two skyscrapers as part of Two Trees Management’s development on the Brooklyn Waterfront, and has recently led the completion of an Entertainment Company’s Headquarters in New York, a 42,000 sf project across five-stories offering an inspiring environment for creative interactions and a destination for industry talent.
 He has also led several of the firm’s cultural projects in London, Paris and New York for Michael Werner, Gagosian and Christie’s, amongst others.
-With 20 years of professional, Mr. Link holds a Bachelor of Architecture degree from the University of Cape Town in South Africa and worked in the United Kingdom, Brazil, and South Africa prior to joining Selldorf.
+With 20 years of professional experience, Mr. Link holds a Bachelor of Architecture degree from the University of Cape Town in South Africa and worked in the United Kingdom, Brazil, and South Africa prior to joining Selldorf.